Links on Android Authority may earn us a commission. Learn more.

 Update, July 2021: We have updated our Xiaomi Mi Watch review with the latest information on pricing details.

 What you need to know about the Xiaomi Mi Watch

 Xiaomi die-hards might recognize this watch.
 It’s actually the China-exclusive Xiaomi Mi Watch Color Sports Edition that was announced in October.
-The wearable has been rebranded to “Xiaomi Mi Watch” for the global audience (not to be confused with the original Mi Watch which debuted in November 2019).
+The wearable has been rebranded to the “Xiaomi Mi Watch” for the global audience (not to be confused with the original Mi Watch which debuted in November 2019).
 It’s also similar to the India-exclusive Xiaomi Mi Watch Revolve but with a sportier design.

 It has a variety of sports-tracking features, including support for 117 different sport profiles.
 It comes with onboard GPS, an optical heart rate sensor, sleep tracking, as well as an SpO2 sensor for tracking blood oxygen levels (more on that later).

 Xiaomi’s popularity with wearables is primarily thanks to the Mi Band line, so it’s no surprise to see the focus on fitness and health rather than smart features.
 However, this is still a smartwatch, so can it actually compete with other smartwatches?

 What I like about the Xiaomi Mi Watch

 I actually really like the simple, understated look of the Xiaomi Mi Watch.
 Sometimes, I feel weird about exercising with an Apple Watch or Fitbit Sense because they feel more like high-end watches that I don’t want to put in harm’s way.
 I don’t get that feeling with the Mi Watch.